Twint-Studio/Search/README.md

 # Search

-An add-on for any search engine that adds DDG's bang system.
+An add-on for any search engine that adds Kagi's bang system.

 ## Examples